Abhayparashar31/JustCode.com/README.md

 8.Go to http://127.0.0.1/justcode/index.php

-9. You can see website is running..
+9.You can see website is running..